rancher/rke2/docs/advanced.md

 ## Configuring containerd

-RKE2 will generate config.toml for containerd in `/var/lib/rancher/rke2/agent/etc/containerd/config.toml`.
+RKE2 will generate the `config.toml` for containerd in `/var/lib/rancher/rke2/agent/etc/containerd/config.toml`.

-For advanced customization for this file you can create another file called `config.toml.tmpl` in the same directory and it will be used instead.
+For advanced customization of this file you can create another file called `config.toml.tmpl` in the same directory and it will be used instead.

 The `config.toml.tmpl` will be treated as a Go template file, and the `config.Node` structure is being passed to the template.
 See [this template](https://github.com/rancher/k3s/blob/master/pkg/agent/templates/templates.go#L16-L32) for an example of how to use the structure to customize the configuration file.

 ## Secrets Encryption Config

 RKE2 supports encrypting Secrets at rest, and will do the following automatically:

 - Generate an AES-CBC key